top of page

 We become an ‘observer’ during meditation.
 That is; we become mindful of our thoughts from the viewpoint of an observer without judging or getting attached to those thoughts.
 Let these thoughts float and we watch them.
 Just like you are standing on a bridge that go over the motorway and you watch each vehicle come and disappear under the bridge.

 This exercise will help to quiet the mind, the mental chatterbox which is referred to as the ‘Monkey-mind’ I.e. our thoughts are like wild Monkeys jumping from branch to branch.
 These branches are the endless thoughts of the past and the future in the jungle of chaos.
-When we meditate, we give the mind to focus on something (breath, sound etc) so it quietens and get to a clam state which is quite serene - inner world of
+When we meditate, we give the mind to focus on something (breath, sound etc) so it quietens and get to a clam state which is quite serene.

 Why Meditate?